pauljcoles/cats/part1.md

 Never give AI more than 10 competing instructions.
 Beyond this point, performance drops as the agent struggles to work out what matters most.

 ### Context Rot
-Adding more input context actually makes LLMs perform worse - not better.
+Adding more input context actually makes AIs perform worse - not better.
 I was using 25% of Amazon Q's context window and wondering why my "smart" agent was getting dumber. https://research.trychroma.com/context-rot

 ### Domain Contamination
 Generic rules slowly pick up domain-specific details through repeated conversations.
 This makes tools less reusable and adds to context bloat.
 You have to watch how the rules are formed and make sure they're generic.